 The following guidelines are designed to advise initiators of projects in the development of proposals which will meet the general project standards of ASOR.
 The Committee will meet once a year in conjunction with the Annual Fall ASOR meeting.
 Projects requesting affiliation must submit proposals to the Chair of the Committee by November 1st of the year preceding their field work.
 Requests for renewed affiliation should be made periodically as described below (see Section II, Paragraph C), and meet the same deadline.
 Projects which cannot meet this deadline because of emergency or unusual circumstances should submit a request for delayed action by the Committee to the chairman of the Committee by November 1st.
-All submissions for ASOR/CAP affiliation should be made electronically, using the forms posted on the ASOR website.
+All submissions for ASOR/CAP affiliation should be made electronically, using the uniform application form posted on the CAP web page.

 Guidelines for Project Proposals